-Ceremonial atmosphere for gala receptions, banquets, congresses, weddings
+Ceremonial atmosphere of banquet hall for gala receptions, banquets, congresses, weddings

 The ceremonial atmosphere of the Imperial Grand Hall is tailor-made for spectacular events such as gala receptions, banquets, congresses, fairs and fashion shows.